mwitman/FabricAgentTool/SOLUTION.md

 Key responsibilities:

-- Discover Fabric data sources the user can access.
+- Discover Fabric data sources across all Fabric workspaces the signed-in user can access.
 - Create standalone agents or orchestrator agents.
 - Generate system prompts with a Foundry model.
 - Store project metadata in Azure Cosmos DB.